Amex Platinum Benefits: What To Do After Getting Your Card

 Click Here to learn more about the Platinum Card from American Express

 Getting Started with the American Express Platinum Card

 First, you need to get the Platinum card to get all these benefits.
 And now could be a great time to apply, as you may be eligible for a 100,000-point welcome bonus through CardMatch.
-The standard bonus is 60,000 Membership Rewards points, so this enhanced bonus is worth trying for.
-Learn more about this card and other travel rewards cards here.
+The standard bonus is 60,000 Membership Rewards points after spending $5,000 in the first 3 months of card membership, so this enhanced bonus is worth trying for.

 One important thing to note about the American Express Platinum: It’s technically not a credit card.
 Instead, the Platinum is considered a charge card that does not come with a new line of credit.
 While that may seem like a distinction without a difference, it means that some lower credit scores may still be approved for the card.

 Unboxing your American Express Platinum Card … well, it’s a bit of an experience.
 The packaging reinforces that this is a premium card.
 It’s laid out in a nice wooden display that doubles as a phone stand.

 Once you’ve activated your card and set up your account online, it’s time to get those perks rolling.
 Most of what you need will be in the Benefits section, which you can find under the ‘Membership’ tab.

 Activate Your Priority Pass Membership for Lounge Access

 The American Express Platinum card gives you more lounge access than any card out there.
 You can get into American Express Centurion Lounges, Escape Lounges like our go-to lounge at Minneapolis-St. Paul (MSP), and more than 1,200 Priority Pass lounges worldwide.
 So long as you’re flying Delta that day, you can also access the Delta SkyClub.

 While you need only flash your card to get into SkyClubs or Centurion and Escape Lounges, you need to activate the Priority Pass Select Membership to get into Priority Pass lounges.